Azure/fta-architecturalreview/articles/application-modernization.md

   * Resilient deployment
   * Monitoring and Diagnostics

-  When you design the application for a distributed environment like cloud, it is important that you design for resiliency using well known strategies and design patterns.
+  When you design any application for a distributed environment such as public cloud services, it is important that you design for resiliency using well known strategies and design patterns.

     > [Resiliency strategies](https://docs.microsoft.com/en-us/azure/architecture/resiliency/index#resiliency-strategies)